How to Select Range Based on Cell Value VBA (7 Ways)

 Method-4: Selecting Range Based On Multiple Criteria

-If you want to select the cells in the Sales column which have values of more than $1500.00 and less than $2000.00.
+If you want to select the cells in the Sales column that have values of more than $1500.00 and less than $2000.00.
 For selecting cells based on these multiple criteria you can follow this method.

 select range based on cell value VBA